Netherlands at the Olympics: Hosted Games

 The Netherlands hosted the 1928 Summer Olympics in Amsterdam.
 The Netherlands submitted a bid to host the 1992 Summer Olympics in Amsterdam, but dropped out after the first selection round when the Dutch bid received only five out of 85 votes cast.
 The Netherlands had expressed interest in hosting the 2028 Summer Olympics in either Amsterdam or Rotterdam, as a centennial celebration of the 1928 Games.
 Eventually, no bid came from either city and the Olympics were awarded to Los Angeles.

+Thialf in Heerenveen will host long track speed skating at the 2030 Winter Olympics which is being held in the French Alps.